imjamesonzeller/goodreadsapi/README.md

 ## Conclusion

-The Word Search API is a fun and simple tool to see your Goodreads current read.
+The Goodreads API is a fun and simple tool to see your Goodreads current read.
 This project demonstrates my ability to work with both backend technologies, as well as my familiarity with Docker and cloud-based hosting.

 Feel free to see it in use on the website or directly interact with the API by cloning it!

-## License

-This project is open source and available under the MIT License.